 - 4.8 In setting the current strategy it had been anticipated that the level of repayment of maturing debt, the extent of capital investment to be funded directly by the council and a reduction in the level of surplus balances would mean that the council would be unable to continue the practise of internal borrowing during 2014-15. - 4.9 The anticipated impact of these factors has not however materialised due to the extent of capital investment rephasing, the retained level of balances following a positive 2013-14 outturn position and the influx of new external funding.
 It is therefore anticipated that additional borrowing to finance capital investment may not be required in 2014-15.
 There is however a possibility that short term borrowing to meet periodic cash flow shortfalls, may be necessary towards the end of the financial year. - 4.10 In order to ensure value for money for the council, a balance has to be struck between avoiding external borrowing in the short-term to maximise revenue savings now, and the longer term costs if interest rates rise.
-At the end of October the long term borrowing rate (25 year PWLB annuity rate) had fallen to just under 3.8%.
-With the bank base interest rate anticipated to remain at 0.5% until late 2015 and the prospect of increased returns on investment remaining low, the difference between borrowing and lending rates would suggest that, while affordable, the use of balances for internal borrowing continues to offers the best value for money to the council
+At the end of December the long term borrowing rate (25 year PWLB annuity rate) had fallen to 3.1%.
+With the bank base interest rate anticipated to remain at 0.5% until late 2015 and the prospect of increased returns on investment remaining low, the difference between borrowing and lending rates would suggest that, while affordable, the use of balances for internal borrowing continues to offers the best value for money to the council.

-- 4.11 This will be the seventh year the council has used cash balances to fund capital investment and the savings on debt costs have been factored into the councils four year plan. - 4.12 Scheduled debt repayments continue to be made and at the end of October 2014 debt outstanding was £107.2m.
-By the end of March 2015 this will have been reduced further to £105.8m. - 4.13 Key performance indicators have been updated following the rephasing of the capital programme since the start of the financial year and the inclusion of additional grant funded capital schemes. (see Appendix 2).
+- 4.11 Scheduled debt repayments continue to be made and at the end of December 2014 debt outstanding was £107.2m.
+By the end of March 2015 this will have been reduced further to £105.8m. - 4.12 Over the next three financial years the council will be required to repay a total of £15m of maturing debt.
+Having used set aside funds in place of borrowing over the last seven years it will be necessary to borrow to cover these commitments.
+The timing of such borrowing will be crucial and early borrowing to achieve lower rates may provide better value for money over the long term than borrowing at higher rates at the time of repayment.
+The interest rates continue to be carefully monitored and an appropriate case for borrowing will be made at the most opportune time. - 4.13 Key performance indicators have been updated following the rephasing of the capital programme since the start of the financial year and the inclusion of additional grant funded capital schemes. (see Appendix 2).